Course - System Biology and Biological Networks - TBT4165

 TBT4165 - System Biology and Biological Networks

 This class will give an introduction to systems biology methods in modeling and analysis of cellular networks, with strong relevance to synthetic biology and the iGEM competition.
 This course has a special emphasis on (1) biological interaction networks, and (2) genome-level cellular metabolism.
-Students will learn through lectures and homework, and gain hands-on experience using current software in a PC-based lab setting.
+Students will learn through lectures and hand-in projects, and gain hands-on experience using current software in a PC-based lab setting.
 An interdisciplinary presentation of the topics will be emphasized, making the class accessible to students with a background in computer science, biology, chemistry, and physics.

 At the completion of this course, the students are expected to be able to: